timeisenbuerger/codex-context-forge/README.md

 }
 ```

-Use with: `context-forge init --config context-forge.json`
+Use with: `codex-context-forge init --config codex-context-forge.json`

 ## 🔄 Complete Workflow